-Secondary: Evaluate the pharmacokinetics ("PK") of TLD1433
+Secondary: Evaluate the pharmacokinetics ("PK") (movement and exit of drug within tissue) of TLD-1433

 Exploratory: Efficacy of PDT employing TLD-1433 and controlled uniform laser light (TLC-3200 System)

 Methodology:

 Phase Ib, open-label, single-arm, single-center study conducted in Canada.
 BCG intolerance or refractory disease are defined as inability to tolerate or failure to achieve a tumour-free state after at least one induction (a minimum of 5 instillations) followed by either a second induction (a minimum of 5 instillations) or at least 2 maintenance instillations.
 Subjects experiencing disease relapse within 12 months or less after finishing the second course of BCG therapy are also considered refractory.
 2 phases: In the first phase, 3 subjects will receive PDT (TLC-3200 System) employing 0.35 mg/cm2 (maximum recommended starting dose) TLD1433.
 If treatment with the maximum recommended starting dose does not raise significant safety concerns, as determined by the safety monitoring committee, an additional 6 subjects will receive PDT with 0.70 mg/cm2 (therapeutic dose) TLD1433